terraform-ncloud-modules/terraform-ncloud-server/README.md

   name                 = each.value.name
   description          = each.value.description

-  // you can use "vpc_name" & "subnet_name"
+  // you can use "vpc_name" & "subnet_name".
+Then module will find "subnet_id" from "DataSource: ncloud_subnet".
   vpc_name             = each.value.vpc_name
   subnet_name          = each.value.subnet_name
-  // or "subnet_id" instead
+  // or use only "subnet_id" instead for inter-module reference structure.
   # subnet_id            = module.vpcs[each.value.vpc_name].subnets[each.value.subnet_name].id

   login_key_name       = each.value.login_key_name